james-stevens/handshake-ansible/README_POWERDNS_PRIMARY.md

 This is user: `admin`, password: `admin` - you can use `openssl passwd -6 [password]` to encrypt a password in this format (SHA512).

-## The Catalog Zone

-A Catalog Zone is a meta-zone that is used to list the domains you want secondary name servers to upload.

-The default catalog zone is `lst.zz`, but you will need to create it manually in the beginning.
-It's type should be `Producer`.

-As you create zones you need to manually add them to the catalog.
-To do this, go into the zone's `META` data and for the metadata item `CATALOG` just set the value `lst.zz`.

-If you wish, you can have multiple catalog zones, but this is the one that the internal `bind` will use to know which zones ti run the IXFR convertion on.
-Therefore, this the one you would probably give to your `{{powerdns_primary_secondary_servers}}`, to tell them which zones you want them to be loading up.